-Bleeding after Hernia Repair
+Bleeding After Hernia Repair

-Small hematomas (localized bleeding into the wound) are not uncommon and self-resolves within a few weeks.
+Small hematomas (localized bleeding into the wound) are not uncommon post inguinal hernia surgery complications and usually self-resolve within a few weeks.
 Bleeding is most worrisome in patients that need to stay on aspirin during surgery due to heart risk, or take blood thinners such as Coumadin (warfarin), Lovenox (enoxaparin), Plavix (clopidrogel), Xarelto (rivaroxaban), Pradaxa (dabigatran).
 The risk of having a heart attack or blood clot while off the blood thinner should be balanced against the risk of bleeding from the operation.

 Above all else, you should remember that bleeding after hernia repair suggests you still need more time to heal.
 To avoid or reducebleeding after hernia repair, keep your incision covered with bandages for the first 2 to 3 days.
 Once your stitches are removed, you may wash the wound area with mild soap and water.
 To dry the area, gently pat it, but refrain from taking a bath, soaking in a hot tub or swimming for the first week after surgery.
 In the following weeks, you can gradually resume normal activities like walking, driving and sexual activity.
 However, it is very important to be in touch with Dr. Towfigh throughout this recovery period in case any complications or issues arise.

 It’s important to remember that side effects of hernia repair like bleeding are rare until the stitches from the incision are removed or dissolved, and a small among of bleeding and drainage of fluid does not necessarily signify a serious issue.
 However, you should contact Dr. Towfigh as soon as possible if you’re suffering from symptoms of hernia repair such as:

 - Severe groin hernia pain or soreness

 - Light headedness that doesn’t go away after a few days